meetbryce/unify/docs/TUTORIAL.md

 >
 ```

-Because this adapter is so simple, there is no additional configuration other than specifying the adapter.
+Because this connector is so simple, there is no additional configuration other than specifying the connector.
-But for most adapters you will need to provide at least authentication credentials.
+But for most connectors you will need to provide at least authentication credentials.

 Once the connection is created, then the schema will be created in your database, but it will be empty: